xbmc/repo-scripts/script.cu.lrclyrics/README.txt

 Window(Home).Property(culrc.source)  - source or scraper that was used to find the current lyrics.
 Window(Home).Property(culrc.haslist) - will be 'true' if multiple lyrics are available, empty if not.
 Window(Home).Property(culrc.running) - returns 'true' when the lyrics script is running, empty if not.
+Window(Home).Property(culrc.islrc)   - returns 'true' when the lyrics are lrc based, empty if not.

 If you wish to retrieve lyrics for a specific track (Which is not currently playing) then you can use the following properties: